Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 34. Web Designer

-Thanks to content management systems like WordPress, it’s now very easy for people to set up websites of their own.
-However, there’s still huge demand for website design – or simply for help with the technical side of launching a new website.
-Many people find this kind of thing intimidating.
+However, there’s still a huge demand for web designers, and help with the technical side of launching a new website because so many people find this kind of thing intimidating.

-Anything from setting up a simple theme-based website for a client to designing and coding custom, bespoke sites.
-The work can span a wide range of tasks from graphic design to technical support.
-If you’re hunting down your own clients, there can be a fair bit of sales and marketing involved too.
+Web design can be anything from setting up a simple theme-based website for a client to designing and coding custom, bespoke sites.
+The work can span a wide range of tasks, from graphic design to technical support.
+If you’re hunting down clients, there can be a fair bit of sales and marketing involved too.